top of page

 Melanie Meik

-Wendy is bringing her private therapy practice to Lincolnshire Psychotherapy.
-Offering EMDR and services for children and young people on Thursdays and Fridays Supporting Minds of All Ages My Journey as an Adult & Children’s Counsellor Working in mental health has never been just a profession for me — it is a calling rooted in compassion, curiosity, and a deep belief in people’s capacity to heal.
-I’ve dedicated myself to supporting both adults and children through life’s cha
+My Journey as an Adult & Children’s Counsellor Working in mental health has never been just a profession for me — it is a calling rooted in compassion, curiosity, and a deep belief in people’s capacity to heal.
+I’ve dedicated myself to supporting both adults and children through life’s challenges, transitions, and emotional wounds.
+My approach is grounded in person‑centred values: empathy, authenticity, and a genuine respect for each individual’s unique story.
+A Dual Speciali

 Melanie Meik